2006 Winter Paralympics: Participating National Paralympic Committees (NPC)s

 Mexico was the only country who had sent an athlete to the Winter Paralympics but not the Olympics.

 Other information

 These are the second Paralympic Games to be held in Italy, which hosted the first Summer Paralympics in Rome in 1960.

 These are the first Paralympic Games to feature a live webcast of events, hosted by ParalympicSport.TV.

 The Games mascot is Aster, a star-shaped snowflake similar in design and was the younger brother to the Olympic mascots Neve and Gliz.

 Unable to fund the hosting themselves, the Olympic organizing committee TOROC decided to separate the organization of the two events, separating its Paralympic department into another Organizing Committee (ComParTo) to facilitate the management, organization and training of resources.
-In the end, ComParTo managed to raise an estimated amount of USD$ 40 million.Despite this, the entire organization of both events was carried out in a unified manner.
+In the end, ComParTo managed to raise an estimated amount of USD40 million.
+Despite this, the entire organization of both events was carried out in a unified manner.